lubna-edrees/Activity-log/agile.md

 those are NOT following the simplicity:
 1. no comments at all in the code.
 2.  only developing essential features : he team should develop features not based on their own criteria of what is important, but what is going to satisfy the client.

+## problems will be solved through monitoring
+1. Adapting to changing product requirements.
+2. Meeting project plan deadlines.

+those are NOT solved by monitoring:
+1. Avoiding having to fire his least productive developer:  monitoring should not be seen as a way to assess the career progress.
+Keep it light.
+2. Working without interruptions from the client: monitoring should not be a substitute for good communication with your client.